 Natural light conditions in your home significantly influence which plants will thrive.
 Some indoor plants require bright, indirect sunlight and would do well near a window.
 However, if your home doesn't have large, sun-filled windows, fret not.

 Many indoor plants, such as the Snake Plant and the ZZ Plant, are perfectly adapted to lower light conditions.
-Always research a plant's light requirements before making a purchase to ensure it is a good fit for your home's lighting conditions.
+Always research a plant's light requirements before purchasing to ensure it is a good fit.

 Humidity